dschuchardt/FetchRewards/README.md

 4) InstallPostman to test the API - https://www.postman.com/downloads/

-Run the Project using cmd
+Run the Project using cmd.

 Navigate to the project folder.

 Run using command : mvnw clean spring-boot:run

 Test the api in Postman by sending request and checking the responses.